DominicTurner02/DiscordRewards-Guides/README.md

 - Firstly, add the BOT to your Server, get the LINK in the ImperialPlugins Product Page.
 - Once added, go in-game and execute the `/validate` command.
 - Then, in Discord do `!validate [License Key]` and it will validate you. **You MUST have the `Administrator` permission to use `!validate`**
-- Users, after getting a code in-game, can now do `!validate [5-digit-code]`!
+- Users, after getting a code in-game, can now do `!verify [5-digit-code]`!